Aiven-Open/metadata-parser/README.md

 Possible issues and solutions
 ============

-- If you run `python app.py` and see an error saying `No such file or directory: 'neato'`, you will have to install `graphviz` on your machine (the package version from pip doesn't seem to work) - fi.d out how to install it [here](https://graphviz.org/download/).
+- If you run `python app.py` and see an error saying `No such file or directory: 'neato'`, you will have to install `graphviz` on your machine (the package version from pip doesn't seem to work) - find out how to install it [here](https://graphviz.org/download/).

 Contributing
 ============